candracodes/password-generator/README.md

 * This application aims to accomplish the following:
     * Adhere to the [Assignment Guidelines](./assets/_guide/README.md) to ensure submission is in compliance with acceptance criteria
-    * Begin construction of an initial online portfolio with advanced CSS (to be revisted later with working javascript events)
     * Modify starter code to create an application that enables employees to generate random passwords based on criteria that they’ve selected.
     * This app will run in the browser and will feature dynamically updated HTML and CSS powered by JavaScript code.
     * The password can include special characters.